MDes Thesis Outcome / Workshop Design

 Interact with ingredients and processes in our homes that are tied to feminist traditions and women's history

-It struck me that there was power in women with shared experiences coming together in a space and undertaking a collective agenda focused on healing.
-This realization led to a big revelation-- Participatory Design could be applied as a methodology to create rituals and rites for healing purposes.
-Another important part that became apparent was the strength of communal healing and shared experiences.
+It struck me that there is immense power in women with shared experiences coming together in a space to pursue a collective agenda focused on healing.
+This realisation led to a significant insight: Participatory Design could be used as a methodology to create rituals and rites specifically for the purpose of healing.

-Through a commonality, women could connect on a fixed agenda adapted to their needs of expression, action, and advocacy, with the overarching goal of healing.
+Through this commonality, women could connect around a shared agenda—one adapted to their needs for expression, action, and advocacy—with healing as the overarching goal.

-For the first Healing Rites, around 30 women responded from all over the world.
+For the first Healing Rites, around 30 women from across the world took part.

 Structure of the first set of rites